stormchaserroleplaying/stormchaserRPG/Skills/Religion/index.md

 ---

 # Religion
-Your religion check measures your ability to recall lore about deities, rites and prayers, religious hierarchies, holy symbols, and the practices of secret cults.
+Religion is an **Intelligence**-based skill that measures your ability to recall lore about deities, rites and prayers, religious hierarchies, holy symbols, and the practices of secret cults.

 ## Subskills